f5devcentral/access-labs/class1/module1/lab03.rst

 .. note:: to learn more about logging levels see https://support.f5.com/csp/article/K24826763

-Task 5 - Lab CleanUp
+Task 5 - Lab Cleanup
 ------------------------

 #.
 From a browser on the jumphost navigate to https://portal.f5lab.local